nhaar/CPOSTList/notes.md

 # Red Alert Ultimate Battle
 This song is of unknown origins.

+# Epic Suspense
+This song is a stock song.

 # Jungle Jam
 This song is an original song.